heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledg Graph Representation (RDF and Property Graph) and Schema.md

 ## Knowledg Graph Representation (RDF and Property Graph) and Schema
-In my understanding, there are two major approaches to store and query knowledge graphs: one is RDF (Resource Description Framework) data model with SPARQL query language, and the other is property graph model with graph query languages such as Gremlin and Cypher.
+There are two major approaches to store and query knowledge graphs: (1) RDF (Resource Description Framework) data model with SPARQL query language, (2) property graph model with graph query languages such as Cypher.

 ### RDF
 __Surveys__